xuankimtran/docs-1/pages/katalon-studio/tutorials/mobile-ios-setup.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/mobile-recorder-76/iOS/KS-IOS-Safari-Web-Inspector.png" width="40%" alt="Turn on Safari Web Inspector on iOS mobile">

-## Step 4: Build WebDriverAgent
+## Step 4: Install the WebDriverAgent

 The WebDriverAgent is a WebDriver server used to control iOS devices remotely.
-To install WebDriverAgent, you can refer to this document: [Install WebDriverAgent for iOS devices](https://docs.katalon.com/katalon-studio/docs/installing-webdriveragent-for-ios-devices.html#setting-up-the-ios-device).
+To install the WebDriverAgent, you can refer to this document: [Install WebDriverAgent for iOS devices](https://docs.katalon.com/katalon-studio/docs/installing-webdriveragent-for-ios-devices.html#setting-up-the-ios-device).
 ## Step 5: Prepare the iOS application file
-### For Xcode simulators:
+### For Xcode simulators

 To execute mobile testing with Xcode simulators, you need to prepare an `.app` file.
 To get the `.app` file from the Xcode project, go to `~/Library/Developer/Xcode/DerivedData/{app name}/Build/Products/{scheme}-iphonesimulator/{app name}.app`.